 AP FACT CHECK: Trump claims a steady hand with Mueller

-WASHINGTON (AP) — President Donald Trump on Thursday credited himself with a steady hand in dealing with special counsel Robert Mueller’s investigation, despite publicly toying with the idea of firing Mueller and denouncing the probe repeatedly as a “witch hunt.”
+WASHINGTON (AP) — President Donald Trump has credited himself with a steady hand in dealing with special counsel Robert Mueller’s investigation, despite publicly toying with the idea of firing Mueller and denouncing the probe repeatedly as a “witch hunt.”

 At one level, the White House indeed appears to have been “cooperative,” as Trump stated.

 A look at his Thursday tweet on the matter and the complexities behind it:

 TRUMP: “I have agreed with the historically cooperative, disciplined approach that we have engaged in with Robert Mueller (Unlike the Clintons!).
 I have full confidence in Ty Cobb, my Special Counsel, and have been fully advised throughout each phase of this process.”

 THE FACTS: Despite Trump’s insults and fury with the process, there has been a degree of cooperation.
 More than 20 White House employees have been made available for interviews with Mueller’s team.
 The White House has turned over more than 20,000 pages of records; Trump’s campaign has given Mueller more than 1.4 million pages.

 Trump, though, has been far from agreeable in his public statements and some of his actions.